Kevin Kline: 2000–2016: Established actor

 Kline played the title role in King Lear at the Public Theater and took the lead role in a Broadway production of Cyrano de Bergerac opposite Jennifer Garner.
-It was forced to temporarily close after only 11 performances as a result of the Broadway stagehands' strike, but subsequently reopened.
+It was forced to temporarily close after only eleven performances as a result of the Broadway stagehands' strike, but subsequently reopened.
 Cyrano was filmed in 2008 and aired as part of PBS's Great Performances series.
-In January 2008, Kline won a Screen Actors Guild award for his portrayal of Jaques in Kenneth Branagh's film As You Like It, adapted from Shakespeare's play.
-It premiered theatrically in 2006 in Europe, and was sent straight to HBO in the United States.
-Kline's film The Conspirator premiered during the Toronto International Film Festival in 2010 and was described as an "old-fashioned historical thriller".
+In January 2008, Kline won the Actor Award for Outstanding Performance by a Male Actor in a Miniseries or Television Movie for his performance as the melancholic lord Jaques in Kenneth Branagh's film As You Like It, adapted from Shakespeare's play of the same name.
+It premiered theatrically in 2006 in Europe and was sent straight to HBO in the United States.
+Kline's film The Conspirator premiered during the Toronto International Film Festival in 2010 and was described as an "old-fashioned historical thriller."
 It was well received by most critics.
 Kline starred in the 2012 comedy Darling Companion with Diane Keaton.

 2017–present

-In 2017, Kline returned to Broadway as Garry Essendine in a revival of Present Laughter.
-He received rave reviews with Marilyn Stasio writing, "Whatever would we do without Kevin Kline?
+In 2017, Kline returned to Broadway as Garry Essendine in a revival of Noël Coward's comedic play Present Laughter.
+He received rave reviews, with Marilyn Stasio writing, "Whatever would we do without Kevin Kline?
 In an age of lesser stars, he's a bona fide matinee idol of the ideal age and with the urbane sensibility to do justice to sophisticated scribes like Noël Coward."
-He received his third Tony Award, this time for Best Actor in a Play.
+He won the Outer Critics Circle Award for Outstanding Actor in a Play, the Drama Desk Award for Outstanding Actor in a Play, and his third Tony Award (Best Actor in a Play).

 That year, he also played Maurice in the musical live-action adaptation of Disney's Beauty and the Beast, directed by Bill Condon and co-starring with Emma Watson and Dan Stevens.
-The film received positive reviews and grossed $1.2 billion worldwide, making it the highest-grossing live-action musical film, the second highest-grossing film of 2017, and the 17th highest-grossing film of all time.
+The film received positive reviews and grossed $1.2 billion worldwide, making it the highest-grossing live-action musical film, the second highest-grossing film of 2017, and the 27th highest-grossing film of all time.
 He also voiced Calvin Fischoeder in the animated comedy series Bob's Burgers (2011–present), for which he earned a Primetime Emmy nomination.
 He has reprised his role in the latter's theatrical feature The Bob's Burgers Movie (2022).

 In 2021, it was announced that Kline would star with Cate Blanchett on Alfonso Cuaron's Apple TV+ series Disclaimer.